ros2/design/articles/200_coexistence_and_migration.md

 For backward compatibility the same API as for ROS 1 could be generated into a separate location.
 The user could opt-in to use these to reduce the migration effort but by sacrificing the dual-home support.
-In order to use those ROS 1 shim APIs the user would to add another path to the include directories / `PYTHONPATH`.
+In order to use those ROS 1 shim APIs the user would have to add another path to the include directories / `PYTHONPATH`.

 **Idea:** Implement these additional message generators and provide a mechanism to easily use those interfaces.